 Language Support: In addition to the native C++, bindings for Python, C, Fortran and Matlab are provided.

-Commitment: ADIOS2 is committed to the research community, releasing a new version every 6 months.
+Commitment: ADIOS2 is committed to the HPC community, releasing a new version every 6 months.

-ADIOS2 is funded by the Department of Energy as part of the Exascale Computing Program.
+ADIOS2 is funded by the Department of Energy as part of the Exascale Computing Project.

-A Unified I/O Performance Framework: using the same abstraction API ADIOS2 would Transport and Transform groups of self-describing data variables and attributes across different media (file, wide-area-network, in-memory staging, etc.) with performance an ease of use as the main goals.
+A Unified High-performance I/O Framework: using the same abstraction API ADIOS2 can transport and transform groups of self-describing data variables and attributes across different media (file, wide-area-network, in-memory staging, etc.) with performance an ease of use as the main goals.

 Step-based: to resemble actual production of data in “steps” of variable groups, for either streaming or random-access (file) media